Jonesboro, Arkansas Therapists

 These counselors have worked with individuals of all ages, including couples and families.
-They can provide compassionate and confidential support for anyone dealing with anxiety, grief, family issues, trauma, anger issues, relationship challenges, depression, ADHD, bipolar, identity formation, major life transitions and more.
-They have experience working in outpatient, inpatient, community organization, school, hospital and therapeutic day treatment environments.
+They can provide compassionate and confidential support for anyone dealing with anxiety, grief, family issues, trauma, anger issues, relationship challenges, depression, ADHD, bipolar, identity formation, major life transitions, and more.
+They have experience working in outpatient, inpatient, community organizations, schools, hospitals, and therapeutic day treatment environments.

 Therapists and counselors often draw on a range of therapy modalities to build a care plan that fits your needs.
 They have been trained in dialectical behavioral therapy, cognitive behavioral therapy, person-centered therapy, Gestalt, and mindfulness methods.